 Elevation: 9,190 ft

-Access and climbing information for this peak is found on page 307.
+Access and climbing information for this peak is on Page 307 of the book.

 Foss Mountain, named by miners, sits west of the Lemhi Crest.
 A mining road leads from the valley nearly to the summit.
 It was in terrible shape for driving in 1981 and has likely deteriorated with the passing of time.
 The road provides trail-like access at a minimum for a high start if you are interested in reaching the main Lemhi crest between Bell Mountain and Diamond Peak.
 USGS Bell Mountain